Exohayvan/Crypto-Seed-Project/README.md

 ![Bitcoin][btc]

 ### Operating Systems list
-Systems are listed as "OS" and "Build Status". <br /> Build status are "Latest Stable Version"/"processing"/"failed". <br />
+Systems are listed as "OS" and "Build Status". <br /> Build status are "passing"/"processing"/"failed"/"untested". <br />
 If missing one you use please reach out on discord!

 ![Ubuntu][ubuntu-shield]![Build][passing]